Seronsecurity/advmlthreatmatrix/readme.md

 We are especially excited for new case-studies!
 We look forward to contributions from both industry and academic researchers.
 Before submitting a case-study, consider that the attack:
 1. Exploits one or more vulnerabilities that compromises the confidentiality, integrity or availability of ML system
 2. The attack was against a *production, commercial* ML system.
-This can be on MLaaS like Amazon, Microsoft Azure, Google Cloud AI, IBM Watson etc; ML models on devices
+This can be on MLaaS like Amazon, Microsoft Azure, Google Cloud AI, IBM Watson etc or ML systems embedded in client/edge.
 3. You have permission to share the information.
-Please follow the proper channels before reporting a new attack and that you are practicing responsible disclosure.
+Please follow the proper channels before reporting a new attack and make sure you are practicing responsible disclosure.
+If you are unsure, email advmlthreatmatrix-core@googlegroups.com and we can help you out.

 If you satisfy all the three criteria: Email advmlthreatmatrix-core@googlegroups.com with summary of the incident and Adversarial ML Threat Matrix mapping.